-

 - 2) H.M.
 Sidi Muhammad V, King of Morocco and Amir al-Mu'minin (s/o Lalla Ya'aqut) - see below.

 - 3) H.R.H.
 Prince Mulay Muhammad al-Hassan bin Yusuf. b.
-1909 (s/o Lalla Ya'aqut), educ. privately.
+1909 (s/o Lalla Ya’aqut), educ. privately.
 Khalifa of Tiznit and Tindouf.
 Rcvd: GC of the Sharifan Orders of Alawi, and the Throne of Morocco. m. at Marrakesh, 27th October 1926, H.R.H.
-Princess Lalla Amina bint 'Abdu'l-Hafiz, former wife of Mulay Idris al-Fishar, and younger daughter of His Sharifian Majesty Mulay 'Abdu'l-Hafiz bin Hassan, Sultan of Morocco, Sultan of Fez, Tafilalt, Marrakesh and Sus, Amir al-Mu'minin.
+Princess Lalla Amina, former wife of Mulay Idris al-Fishar, and younger daughter of His Sharifian Majesty Mulay ‘Abdu’l-Hafiz bin Hassan, Sultan of Morocco, Sultan of Fez, Tafilalt, Marrakesh and Sus, Amir al-Mu’minin.
 He d. at Fez, 4th January 1969, having had issue, a daughter:

 - 4) H.R.H.
 Prince Mulay 'Abdu's-Salim bin Yusuf. b.
 1914 (s/o Lalla Ya'aqut), educ. privately.
 Imprisoned by the French for nationalist activities in 1954.

 - 2) H.R.H.
-Princess Lalla Amina bint Yusuf. b. at Rabat (d/o Lalla Ya'aqut). m.
+Princess Lalla Amina bint Yusuf. b. at Rabat (d/o Lalla Ya’aqut). m.
 H.H.
 Prince Mulay Hassan bin Idris, KCVO (14.7.1987), KBE (c 14.10.1980) (b. at Fez; d. at Rabat, bur. there at the Mausoleum of Mulay Hassan I), educ.
-Royal Coll., Rabat, exiled to Madagascar 1953-1955, raised to the personal title of Prince together with the style of His Highness 1956, Special Adviser to Kings Muhammad V and Hassan II, rcvd: GC of the Orders of the Throne, National Merit of France, Civil Merit of Spain, etc. She had issue:
+Royal Coll, Rabat, exiled to Madagascar 1953-1955, raised to the personal title of Prince together with the style of His Highness 1956, Special Adviser to Kings Muhammad V and Hassan II, rcvd: GC of the Orders of the Throne, National Merit of France, Civil Merit of Spain, etc. She had issue:

 - a) H.E.
 Mulay Idris bin Hassan bin Idris.
 Entered the Moroccan Diplomatic Service and served as Counsellor at Madrid, and Algiers, Ambassador to Gabon and to Libya, Special Adviser to King Muhammad VI.
 Rcvd: GC of the Order of Civil Merit of Spain (16.9.2000), etc.